Honda CB125E

 The Honda CB125E is a 125cc four-stroke commuter motorcycle, manufactured by the Honda Motor Company.
 It has electric start and a five-speed gearbox.
 The engine produces approximately 10 hp.
 The bike is equipped with front disc and rear drum brakes.
 Electrics are 12 volt with capacitor discharge electronic ignition and the machine is electric start only.

 Top speed with a single rider is approximately 100 km/h.
 Although good for city commuting, the bike lacks power and speed to keep up with free-way speeds in Australia.

 It went on sale in Australia in 2012 and became one of the most reasonably priced road bikes.
+It was replaced with the Honda CB125F in 2023.